bkees/JSP-Coding-Conventions/README.md

 </button>
 ```

-- Remove dead code.
-When bringing in code to a new framework from an older piece of software, it is imperative that none of the old, unused code remain.
+- **Remove dead code:** When bringing in code to a new framework from an older piece of software, it is imperative that none of the old, unused code remain.
 This is important because it makes understanding the code more difficult, might affect performance, and may even be a security concern.
 ``` html
 <!-- Example -->
 <input type='hidden' name='op' value='(<script>alert(1)</script>)'>
 ```

-- No IDs.
-Do not use any HTML IDs.
+- **No IDs:** Do not use any HTML IDs.
 Use classes instead.
 Content may be duplicated at some times and, since IDs should be unique, may cause errors.
 ``` html
 <!-- Bad -->
 <button id='rareSection'>